luispellizzon/SpeelBee/README.md

 - Wraps a core `Game` and **adjusts behavior** (e.g., alters `Name()` to tag “SINGLE PLAYER”, delegates other calls).
 - Not requested in the prompt, but worth noting as a clean wrapper that extends behavior without modifying the original game.
+- The wrapper can implement others interface to meet requirements for the type of the game.
+For example, for future multiplayer game, I can create a pangramMultiplayer wrapper and integrate a interface called WithPlayers to gather players on the same game session.
+- Benefits:
+  - **Extensibility**: each type of game can have added interfaces specific to their purpose.

 ---

-## How They Work Together
+## How The Game is Built

 - **Factory** builds games using a **Board** from the **Singleton**, a dictionary via the **Adapter** (optionally behind the **Proxy**), and a scoring **Strategy**.
-- This yields a system that is **modular, testable, and easy to evolve**:
+- This yields a system that is \*_modular_:
   - Swap the dictionary backend by replacing the adapter target.
-  - Tune performance by inserting or removing the proxy.
+  - Tune word submission performance by inserting or removing the proxy.
-  - Change game feel by switching scoring strategies.
+  - Change game points by switching scoring strategies.
   - Keep everyone consistent with a single daily board.
+  -

 ---

-## Tradeoffs & Notes

-- **Singletons** can hinder parallel experiments if you want different boards simultaneously; consider scoping via contexts in the future.
-- **Factory** `switch kind` is simple; if kinds multiply, consider a registration map to avoid a long switch.
-- **Proxy** is FIFO-eviction; for hot-word workloads, an LRU might improve hit rate.
-- **Adapter** is currently file-based; abstract I/O (e.g., interfaces for readers) can ease migration to remote stores.